 • Late Renaissance and Mannerism (c.
 1520–1600): As artists pushed beyond perfection, a more stylized and expressive approach emerged.
 This period introduced greater complexity in composition, exaggerated poses, and intensified emotion—hallmarks of Mannerist painters like Pontormo and Bronzino.

-Outside Italy, the Renaissance took root in Northern Europe through the Northern Renaissance, especially in regions like Flanders and the Netherlands.
+Outside Italy, the Renaissance took root in Northern Europe through what we now call the Northern Renaissance, especially in Flanders and the Netherlands.
 Artists like Jan van Eyck and Albrecht Dürer elevated oil painting and detailed realism, setting new standards in portraiture and altarpiece production.
+The results were technically extraordinary and remain highly collectible today.

-Throughout its evolution, Renaissance Art was not only a product of aesthetic innovation but of technological advancement (like the invention of oil paints and the printing press) and intellectual resurgence.
-Its influence permeated architecture, sculpture, literature, and eventually the very foundations of modern Western culture.
+Throughout its evolution, Renaissance Art was not only a product of aesthetic innovation but of technological advancement.
+The invention of oil paints and the printing press changed everything, as did the broader intellectual resurgence sweeping the continent.
+Its influence permeated architecture, sculpture, and literature, eventually shaping the very foundations of modern Western culture.

-From a collector’s lens, understanding this historical trajectory is essential.
+From a collector’s perspective, understanding this historical trajectory is essential.

-It not only contextualizes the value of the works but also highlights the socioeconomic forces that shaped the art market, many of which continue to influence how Renaissance pieces are traded, valued, and preserved today.
+It contextualizes the value of the works and highlights the socioeconomic forces that shaped the art market, many of which still influence how Renaissance pieces are traded, valued, and preserved today.

 after treatment fontana visit of queen of sheba to king solomon 1 1024x787 1